adminkov7/WatchMan-Site7/readme.txt

 15. black list of visitors and blocking the IP for the selected period of time
 16. blocking intrusive robots
 17. Automatic updating of the list of site visits using SSE technology
+18. SMA - Simple Mail Agent, managing the mailboxes of your site, as well as mail.ru, yandex.ru, yahoo.com, gmail.com

 ==Translations:==